polkadot-js/api/CONTRIBUTING.md

 - There exists a somewhat cleaner/better/faster way of accomplishing the same feature/fix.
 - It does not fit well with some other contributors' longer-term vision for the project.

+## Styleguide

+To ensure consistency across the codebase, we follow a set of style guidelines.
+These can be applied automatically to your changes by running `yarn lint`.

 ## Releases

 Declaring formal releases remains the prerogative of the project maintainer(s).